 While some larger home health care agencies provide company-owned vehicles for business use, many agencies cannot afford to maintain a fleet of company autos and instead rely on employees to operate their own vehicles while working.

-Without a company-owned fleet of autos, most agencies don’t think to purchase commercial auto insurance to protect the company in the event an employee is involved in an accident while performing work duties.
+Without a company-owned fleet of autos, many agencies don’t think to purchase commercial auto insurance to protect the company in the event an employee is involved in an accident while performing work duties.
 Worse, some agencies might assume that the employees’ own auto insurance will be sufficient to cover any resulting damages.

 Unfortunately, many home health care agencies are unaware that they face auto liability exposures from the non-owned vehicles their employees use for work, and they are surprised when the company is named in a lawsuit related to an employee’s involvement in an auto accident.